Salesforce Client

 The client supports several authentication methods:

-Username/Password flow (planned)
+cli_login)OAuth Username/Password flow (

-JWT flow (planned)
+password_login)OAuth JWT Bearer flow (

-See the Authentication section for more details.
+See the Authentication section for full details and examples.

 Working with multiple connections